Mold naturally occurs in nature. The problem arises when it creeps into your home. (source) Mold grows in warm, damp, and dark spaces.

 If you learned something beneficial in this article, please use the buttons below to share it on social media.

 Toxins in your home can cause many health issues such as allergies, asthma, colds, and hormone imbalances.
-If you would like to learn more about how I can help you get rid of harmful toxins from your home, email me here right away, and I will get in touch with you to schedule a call.
+If you would like to learn more about how I can help you get rid of harmful toxins from your home, fill out this short questionnaire right away, and I will get in touch with you within 24 hours (except for weekends and holidays) with your personalized recommendation.